 4. Meowth From Team Rocket

-Meowth, who is a member of Team Rocket alongside James and Jessie, has a surprisingly tragic story that would have been hard to grasp for viewers who have followed the anime story since the beginning.
+Meowth, who is part of Team Rocket along with James and Jessie, has a rather tragic past that would have been difficult to follow for those who have been through the anime storyline from the start.
 In the anime episode ‘Go!
-Hisui, Go!,’ Meowth explains that he learned to walk and speak like a human to impress a female Meowth, only to face rejection.
-His intelligence and efforts were mocked by other Pokémon, leaving him isolated.
-This rejection and loneliness shaped his personality, driving him to join Team Rocket in search of companionship and purpose in life.
-Meowth’s story shows that even a comedic character has depth, and every joke or plan is rooted in a desire to belong and be loved.
+Hisui, Go!,’ Meowth says that he developed the ability to walk and talk like a human to impress a female Meowth, only to be rejected.
+His intelligence and hard work were also ridiculed by other Pokémon, leaving him alone.
+He became the way he is because he is searching for some companionship and meaning in life.

 3. Charmander – The Abandoned Pokémon